- How exogenous ketones fit in ketosis

-While it may take a bit more effort, the long-term rewards will be worth it when you eventually do make the switch from glucose to burning ketones.
+While it may take a bit more effort, the rewards will be worth it as you make the switch from glucose to burning ketones.

-Myth Busted: Exogenous Ketones Will Not Prevent You From Losing Fat (Just the Opposite Happens)
+Myth Busted: Exogenous Ketones Will Not Prevent You From Losing Fat (Just the Opposite)

-Now that you know the science behind what really happens when you take exogenous ketones, you can finally put this false myth to rest.
+Now that you know the science behind what really happens when you take exogenous ketones, it’s time to put this old myth to rest.

 As you saw in this guide, exogenous ketones pack a number of different health benefits and can be a successful tool for reaching ketosis faster.

-When you add them to a clean ketogenic diet and use them when they’re best suited, they won’t prevent you from losing weight and tapping into your fat stores.
+When you add them to a clean ketogenic diet and use them strategically, they won’t prevent you from losing weight and tapping into your fat stores.

 They’ll actually help you speed up the process.